 B. Citation counts (including/excluding self-citations)

 The number of citations counts refers to the number of times a paper has been cited by other papers, which is used to measure the impact of a publication or author.
 Self-citations counts typically refer to the number of times an author has cited him/herself in other papers that he/she has authored.
-Though this can be controversial, high self-citations counts are usually frown upon as it can be seen as a researcher’s attempt to inflate his/her own citation counts and impact by citing his/her own work frequently when publishing.
+Though this can be controversial, high self-citations counts are usually frowned upon as it can be seen as a researcher’s attempt to inflate his/her own citation counts and impact by citing his/her own work frequently when publishing.
 Some citation databases like Scopus have functions in their databases to differentiate between citation counts that include and exclude such self-citations.

 H-index is an author-level metric that attempts to measure both the productivity and impact of a researcher.
 It is often used as a yardstick to gauge the impact of an individual researcher’s publications.
 Introduced by Hirsch (2005) to quantify a researcher’s research output, h-index is “defined as the number of papers with citation number ≥h”.
 1 For example, a researcher with an h-index of 8 implies that he/she has 8 papers with at least 8 citation counts.

 H-index can be used to compare the productivity and citation impact of researchers with comparable years of academic experience and of similar/same field of research.
 However, it has limited value when used to compare researchers from different subject areas or disciplines as different research fields have different citation and referencing behaviours.